takeruadelbert/access-log/README.md

-# access-log
+# Access Log Microservice (Sender/Producer)
-This is a microservice which log whole user access to system.
+This is a microservice which send data access log into Message Queue (RabbitMQ Server).